 These are good options for jig tails and swim jigs that I use when guiding for trout.

-- Mad River Steelhead Worm Jigs – This has been a great jig tail that I have been using for trout and steelhead over the last few years.
+- Mad River Tout Worm Jigs – This has been a great jig tail I have used for trout and steelhead over the last few years.
 For smaller trout, I cut the worm to the size I want.